AdobeDocs/campaign-web.en/help/v8/push/content-push.md

 >abstract="Use application variables to define notification behavior.
 These variables are fully customizable and are included as part of the message payload sent to the mobile device."

+>[!CONTEXTUALHELP]
+>id="acw_deliveries_push_advanced_settings_category"
+>title="Category ID for iOS"
+>abstract="Specify the name of the category ID associated with the notification.
+This enables the display of action buttons, allowing the user to perform various tasks directly from the notification without opening the application."

 >[!BEGINTABS]